 A Report is a formal process for requesting an Accommodation that also creates an official record of an incident of Sexual Violence.

-Any individual filing a Report may bring a support person of their choosing to any meeting or proceeding relating to the report.
-This person may be from inside or outside the University Community.
 Reports can be made by the person who has experienced Sexual Violence, witnesses, or by those who have become aware of an incident.
-The University's ability to respond to anonymous reports, however, may be limited depending on the information available.
+The University’s ability to respond to anonymous reports, however, may be limited depending on the information available.

 The written Report may be recorded by a support person, as long as the individual making the Report agrees that the statement accurately overviews their Report.
+The written Report must be signed by the individual making the report.

 Any individual who makes a Report will be given information on supports, services, accommodations, and the procedures available under this policy.
 In order to receive an Accommodation, a Report must be filed.
-The University will maintain confidential records of all Reports made under this policy.

-A Complaint is a formal procedure for pursuing disciplinary action or sanctions against a person accused of Sexual Violence (a Respondent).
 At any meeting or proceeding related to the decision-making process of a Complaint, individuals may bring a support person (who may be internal or external to the University), and/or be accompanied by a legal representative.

 All Complaints must be set out in writing and include the name and contact information of the person making the Complaint.
 The written complaint may be recorded by a support person, as long as the Complainant agrees that the statement accurately overviews their complaint.
-The written complaint must be signed by the complainant.
+The written complaint must be signed by the Complainant.
 The University will not accept an anonymous Complaint under this policy.

 A Complaint initiates a formal process under this policy.
 A Complaint may prompt an internal or external investigation and may result in a range of possible accountability measures and sanctions such as restrictions of services, behavioral contracts, suspension, or expulsion.
 The process for initiating a Complaint is set out below.

 These three options are not mutually exclusive.
 A Survivor may choose any or none of the above options.
-Access to support and resources is not dependent on filing a Report or making a Complaint.
+Access to support and resources is not dependant on filing a Report or making a Complaint.
 All resources and supports are available whether or not an individual chooses any of the above options.

 There may be incidents of Sexual Violence that could be resolved by other methods than filing a Report or Complaint.
 These alternative methods are not dependent on filing a Report or Complaint, but may be discussed when an individual Discloses or files a Report.
 Examples of alternative methods are: